1. Home

 Postoperative imaging

-Postoperative imaging has to be performed within the first days after surgery.
-3-D imaging (CT, cone beam) is recommended to assess complex fracture reductions.
-An exception may be made for centers capable of intraoperative imaging.
+Postoperative imaging should be performed within the first days after surgery.
+3D imaging (CT, cone beam) is recommended to assess complex fracture reductions.

 Diet